Hi, I’m Valerie, and thank you so much for visiting my blog.

 3. Food science and health

 Finally, in a post-truth world, this blog aims to look behind the headlines and celebrity endorsements to present fact-checked, up-to-date and objective nutritional information.
-You can read about my approach to nutrition science, and some of the problems it presents, in a future post coming soon.
-In the meantime, read this about why I prefer systematic reviews over other types of scientific research paper.
+You will be able to read about my approach to nutrition science, and some of the problems it presents, in a future post.
+In the meantime, read this about why I generally prefer to believe systematic reviews over other types of scientific research paper.

 This site is a food, travel and nutrition science blog including opinionated content and comments which will change over time.
 All views are my own unless otherwise stated, and they do not reflect the opinions of any persons or companies I mention.
 Unless I say so, then I am not paid by any brands or companies that I mention and I have no affiliation to them – I merely present my opinion on those that I have used, and/or prefer.
 If any content is sponsored, then I will make that crystal clear.